NrdyBhu1/easymake/README.md

 # easymake

-a simple, lightweight, easy to use build system
+A simple, lightweight, easy to use build system.

 ## Installation